 Lastly, try using your embroidery program’s Auto Fabric function to tailor the design’s properties to your fabric.
 This way, the design is less likely to affect how the fabric hangs and flows after it’s stitched.

 As you can see above, I made this photo embroidery design of my grandmother’s dog into a little pillow for her.

 She’s in her 90s and loves this dog so much, so I hope she’ll appreciate this embroidered gift.

-And, I hope you now understand more about what’s required to digitize a photo for embroidery and can decide the best path for all your photographs!
+I hope you now understand more about what’s required to digitize a photo for embroidery and can decide the best path for turning your photographs into unique designs!